wpsharks/html-compressor/README.md

 ## Some Usage Examples

 ### 1. HTML Compressor as an Output Buffer
-*This could snippet should be processed BEFORE any other output occurs.*
+*This code snippet should be processed BEFORE any other output occurs.*

 ```
 <?php